Forest Management Plan frequently asked questions

 DBCA manages and issues apiary permits and licences in accordance with Part 8A – Apiary permits and licences of the Conservation and Land Management Regulations 2002.
 These may be issued for periods of up to seven years and can be transferred between apiarists.

-Land that DBCA can issue apiary permits or licences for include national parks, conservation parks, nature reserves, state forest, timber reserves, pastoral leases, mining tenements and unallocated Crown land.
+Land that DBCA can issue apiary permits or licences for includes national parks, conservation parks, nature reserves, state forest, timber reserves, pastoral leases, mining tenements and unallocated Crown land.

 Learn more about beekeeping on Crown Land on the DBCA website.